Articles

 Quote-Based / Tiered Model:

-For a franchise business with 50 employees, expect approximately $300-$500/month, depending on contract length and feature set.
+For a franchises business with 50 employees, expect approximately $300–$500/month depending on contract terms and feature selection.
+No free tier is available, but trial periods may be offered upon request.

 Pros of SAP Litmos: